Mr-DaZ/css-theme-management/README.md

 3. Create an extansion to the **Theming.Themes** interface, add your theme names here.
 4. Create implementations of the interfaces.
 5. Provide the themes object to the **ThemeManager** in the ctor.
+6. Choose a storage key for the local storage, pass it to the **ThemeManager** in the ctor.
-6. To load a theme provide the theme name to the loadTheme method of the **ThemeManager**.
+7. To load a theme provide the theme name to the loadTheme method of the **ThemeManager**.

 ### Example
 ```ts